poledf#

 ignore_gainbool

-If True, perform filtering without gain.
+If True, perform filtering without the gain.

 Returns: